 Finally, I don’t think we can justly identify all libertarians, for example, with utilitarians.
 Some libertarians are utilitarian, to be sure.
 Frankly, I don’t think it’s ever possible for a conservative to ally himself with a utilitarian of any stripe with any hope of success.
 By definition, the utilitarian rejects the humane.
 But, many libertarians—at least the ones I know and read—reject any non-humane understanding of the human person and the world.
 Godkin, Nock, Otteson, etc., embrace liberalism in its best sense—wisdom of things beyond this world.

 Anyway, some ill-formed thoughts.
-Thanks for the blog, Winston.
+Thanks for the journal, Winston.
 It’s necessary and good, to be sure.